USWNT captures SheBelieves Cup with a dominant win over Iceland

 The Americans found themselves in an unusual position Wednesday: needing to win to capture the tournament title.
 That was because they had settled for a 0-0 draw against the No. 24 Czech Republic in the opener last Thursday before routing No. 22 New Zealand, 5-0, on Sunday in Carson, Calif.

 Iceland, No. 16 in the FIFA rankings, had won its first two matches, edging New Zealand, 1-0, and the Czech Republic, 2-1.
-A draw against the United States would suffice, but after 12 defeats and two ties in the previous 14 meetings, Iceland faced long odds.

 The visitors felt at home: At kickoff, it was 23 degrees with freezing rain.

 The Americans were unbothered by the conditions, humming from the start and generating numerous scoring chances.
-They had struggled in the final third of the attack against the Czechs and benefited from three first-half own goals against New Zealand.

-On this night, Andonovski wanted to see both the creating and finishing.
-The scoring touch was absent, though, as Pugh and Kristie Mewis squandered wonderful chances and Iceland’s Sandra Sigurdardottir made two quality saves.
+The scoring touch was absent, though, as Pugh and Mewis squandered wonderful chances and Iceland’s Sandra Sigurdardottir made two quality saves.

 The breakthrough came in the 37th minute.
 Macario worked the left side, backed Glodis Perla Viggosdottir to the edge of the penalty area, then cut inside before unleashing a right-footed shot that caromed in off the far post.